PoCInnovation/open-source-project-template/.github/getting-started.md

 ### Workflow

-The workflow to follow is :
+The workflow to follow is:

 1) Create a milestone
 2) Create all the needed issues linked to this milestone